|Firefighters from the 2024th Engneer Aviation Fire Fighting Platoon

 2063rd Engineer Aviation Fire Fighting Platoon

-Corps to the Corps of Engineers.
-(COE) On 7 December Pearl Harbor was attacked and the United States found
+the Corps of Engineers.
+(COE) On 7 December Pearl Harbor was attacked and the United States found itself at

-itself at war.
-One of the many problems now facing the COE was the need to provide fire protection in overseas
+war.
+One of the many problems now facing the COE was the need to provide fire protection in overseas theaters of

-theaters of operations.
-After 6 months of planning, 1 July 1943 saw the formation of the Engineer Fire Fighting
+operations.
+After 6 months of planning, 1 July 1943 saw the formation of the Engineer Fire Fighting Detachments 1

-Detachments 1 thru 10 at Camp Clairborne, near Alexandria, Louisiana.
-The initial staffing for the detachments
+thru 10 at Camp Clairborne, near Alexandria, Louisiana.
+The initial staffing for the detachments brought men from

-brought men from other Army units, some with a background in firefighting who would become the cadre for the new
+other Army units, some with a background in firefighting who would become the cadre for the new units.
+The

-units.
-The Commanding Officer (CO) of each detachment held the rank of Lieutenant and most were recent
+Commanding Officer (CO) of each detachment held the rank of Lieutenant and most were recent graduates of the

-graduates of the COE Officer Candidate School at Fort Belvoir, Virginia, and would become the Fire Marshall for
+COE Officer Candidate School at Fort Belvoir, Virginia, and would become the Fire Marshall for each detachment.

-each detachment.
-The COs attended a week course in the “Methods of Fire Fighting” held at the Central Fire
+The COs attended a week course in the “Methods of Fire Fighting” held at the Central Fire Station in Alexandria,

-Station in Alexandria, Louisiana.
-The school was sponsored by the Division of Trade and Industrial Education of
+Louisiana.
+The school was sponsored by the Division of Trade and Industrial Education of the Louisiana State

-the Louisiana State Department of Education.
-A senior Non-Commissioned Officer (NCO) from each detachment
+Department of Education.
+A senior Non-Commissioned Officer (NCO) from each detachment was designated Fire

 By mid October recruits from reception centers had arrived and basic training began.
 Preliminary fire fighting